-- Fixed tuition rates for all incoming students.
+- UNC Wilmington has fixed tuition rates for all incoming students.

 - High school students can earn college credit through dual enrollment.